indrora/ponzu/docs/spec.md

 ### About the _Universe_ value:

 The `universe` value is presented as a generic: Archives with the "Universe" machine are treated more or less like large file supporting tar archives with checksums.
-No file attribute metadata should be inferred.
+No file attribute metadata should be inferred or included.

 ## Handling archives from foreign systems and future versions.

-When an implementation encounters an archive that uses an unknown or unexpressable a compliant archive utility SHOULD provide a mechanism to extract the foreign or unknown information alongside the data portion.
+When an implementation encounters an archive that uses an unknown or future version of the specification, a compliant archive utility SHOULD provide a mechanism to extract the foreign or unknown information alongside the data portion.

-If an implementation encounters an unknown compression format or file record, it SHOULD extract the data segment of the record AS-IS, writing the content to an unambiguous filename (e.g. `filename.ponzu_data`)
+If an implementation encounters an unknown compression format or file record, it SHOULD provide a means to extract the data segment of the record AS-IS, writing the content to an unambiguous filename (e.g. `filename.ponzu_data`)

-A compliant *library* implementation MUST provide a way to inspect the archive record itself, including CBOR data, whenever the user wants it.

 ## Streamed Archives

-Streamed archives are special.
-Astute readers will notice that NO_CHECKSUM and STREAMED_ARCHIVE have the same value.
-Streamed archives will not have the time to know ahead of time what the checksum of the compressed data is, how long the archive is going to be, etc.
+Streamed archives are generated on the fly or in situations where seeking back through the file is not reasonable (e.g. because it is a TCP socket, TTY, etc).
+The header will have an all-zero checksum in these situations.

-Streamed archives may be comprised of precomputed file records, in which the precomputed checksum may be already known.
+Streamed archives may be comprised of precomputed file records, in which the precomputed checksum is known.
-In these cases, an individual file record may have a checksum.
+In these cases, an individual file record may have a checksum, but a checksum of all 0 should be accepted.
 A streamed archive may be verified post-facto and have its checksums "stamped" upon it.

 ## Character encoding